August 2, 2024 – Easton, Pennsylvania

 August 3, 2024 – Allentown, Pennsylvania

-Thank you, Mother Nature!
-We were spared the storms that were threatening in the area.
-It was another fine night for drum corps.
-In fact, Mother Nature provided a cloud show during the colorful sunset.
-Fitting for such a late-summer Allentown night of Drum Corps.
-There is something magical about the J. Birney Crum Stadium.
-The first night of DCI Allentown went off like magic.
+Day one of Allentown 2024 is in the books.
+Last night was the first of two nights of drum corps at the J. Birney Crum Stadium in Allentown, Pennsylvania, with perfect weather.
+There is something magical about this storied venue.
 All corps performed at their top ability.
-I imagine that the members look forward to arriving in the cool shade of the mature trees in Cedar Creek Park.
+I imagine the members look forward to arriving in the cool shade of the mature trees in Cedar Creek Park.
 Converging with other corps that they may or may not have interacted with previously during the season, the members disembark to prepare for the show.
-Friends are found, friends are made.
-Usually, it is cool; today, it was not.
-Good thing they are all used to heat and humidity after the tour of Texas and the South.
+Friends are found; friends are made.
+Before the show, I enjoyed a brisk walk around the park to observe the convergence and soak in the spirit of the thousands of America’s best kids.

-Genesis, Music City, The Academy, Blue Knights, and Pacific Crest brought their well-crafted and practiced shows to get the crowd primed.
+We were spared the storms that were threatening in the area for another fine night for drum corps.
+In fact, Mother Nature provided a cloud show during the colorful sunset.
+Genesis, Music City, The Academy, Blue Knights, and Pacific Crest presented their well-crafted and practiced shows under the colorful tapestry above.
 Everyone received a standing ovation for their late-season proficiency and fun depiction of their themes.
-As each of the following corps performed, the quality of sound and visual movements became increasingly clear and precise, as the slotting was based on the previous scoring.
-Capping the evening was another stellar performance from the Bluecoats, who continued their undefeated streak in 2024.
-The Blue Devils, the perennial winners, narrowed the gap but remain ranked in second place.
-The Colts took third place.
+As each of the following corps performed under the darkening sky, the quality of sound and visual movements became increasingly clear and precise.
+The Cavaliers continued to reveal their manly inner selves, as the Madison Scouts showed the world their competitive selves, blended with a mosaic of X and Y pieces.
+The Colts arrived with confidence and panache, owning the field and the audience for their dozen minutes, earning a third place.
 It was great to see how this show has grown and improved since seeing them in the early season in the Midwest.
-The Cavaliers continued to reveal their inner selves, and the Madison Scouts showed the world their competitive selves.
-All in all, it was perfect Allentown.